william-swl/baizer/README.md

 #> # … with 43 more rows

 # so the default behavior of filterC is just like that
+# but if you want y > 8, and the defination of cond is far away from
+# its application, the results may be unexpected

 x <- 8
 cond <- tbflt(y > x)
 mini_diamond %>% filterC(cond)